You've got to see it to believe it!

 Her floral art items were a picture.

-Princess also was a gymnast with dreams of representing Australia in the Olympics some day.
+Princess was also a gymnast with dreams of representing Australia in the Olympics some day.

-Princess passed away on the operating table 14th Feb 2022 she will be terribly missed by myself and the rest of the team at Parrots in Paradise.
+Princess passed away on the operating table 14th Feb 2022.
+She will be terribly missed by myself and the rest of the team at Parrots in Paradise.

 -